 How to Get to Tokyo DisneySea with Kids

-- By Train: Take the JR Keiyo Line or JR Musashino Line to Maihama Station (about 15 minutes from Tokyo Station, 40–50 minutes from Shinjuku or Shibuya).
-From there, transfer to the Disney Resort Line monorail and ride to Tokyo DisneySea Station.
-It’s about a 5–10 minute walk from the monorail station to the park entrance.
+- By Train: Take the JR Keiyo or Musashino Line to Maihama Station, then ride the Disney Resort Line to Tokyo DisneySea Station.
+From there, it’s just a 1-minute walk to the entrance.

 - Other Access Options: Many official partner hotels offer free shuttle buses.
 Taxis are also available, useful for families with strollers or after a long day when trains are crowded.